BroadbandForum/usp/docs/specification/index.md

 An Expression Operator dictates how the Expression Component will be evaluated.
 The supported operators are equals (==), not equals (!=), contains (~=), less than (<), greater than (>), less than or equal (<=) and greater than or equal (>=).

 An Expression Parameter will always be of the type defined in the data model.
 Expression operators will only evaluate for appropriate data types.
-The literal value representations for all data types are found in TR-106 [@TR-106]. **For string, boolean and enumeration types, only the '==' and '!=' operators are valid.**
+The literal value representations for all data types are found in TR-106 [@TR-106]. **For string and boolean types, and also the Unknown Time dateTime value (cf. TR-106 Section 3.2.1 [@TR-106]), only the '==' and '!=' operators are valid.**

 The '~=' operator is only valid for comma-separated lists.
 It is used to check whether a list contains a certain element using an exact match of the element.
 The Expression Constant used in the Search Expression must be of the same type as the values in the list.
 For example, for a list of integers, the Expression Constant must also be an integer.

-*Note: Literal values are conceptually converted to their internal representations before comparison.
-For example, `dateTime` values are converted to their numeric equivalents, `int` values `123`, `+123` and `0123` all represent the same value, and so do `boolean` values `1` and `true`.*
+*Note: Literal values are conceptually converted to a suitable internal representation before comparison.
+For example, `int` values `123`, `+123` and `0123` all represent the same value, and so do `boolean` values `1` and `true`.*

 The Expression Constant is the value that the Expression Parameter is being evaluated against; Expression Parameters must match the type as defined for the associated Parameter in the Device:2 Data Model [@TR-181].